FitzHawke/website/README.md

 npm run build
 ```

-Now, your blog is ready to be deployed.
+Now, your portfolio is ready to be deployed.
 All generated files are located at
 `dist` folder, which you can deploy the folder to any hosting service you
 prefer.